Nethracs/Totogram/README.md

 ![alt tag](https://github.com/Nethracs/totogram/blob/master/totogram.png)

 ##Algorithm
- Step1:Find the total number of nodes for the given height, function num_nodes() is implemented to compute this.
+ Step1: Find the total number of nodes for the given height, function **num_nodes()** is implemented to compute this.
- Step2:call on function medians() to compute median and it creates a list which as all the medians.
+ Step2: call on function **medians()** to compute median and it creates a list which as all the medians.
- Step3:function leveltree() is called to build a balanced binary tree with an exception at level two which has three nodes
+ Step3: function **leveltree()** is called to build a balanced binary tree with an exception at level two which has three nodes
- Step4:diff() is called to find the maximum difference in built tree.
+ Step4: **diff()** is called to find the maximum difference in built tree.
- Step5:loop is constructed which call the function optimize() to reorders the tree to reduce the maximum difference found so far.
+ Step5: loop is constructed which call the function **optimize()** to reorders the tree to reduce the maximum difference found so far.
- Step6:loop terminates if no more optimization could be made with the tree constructed.
+ Step6: loop terminates if no more optimization could be made with the tree constructed.

 ##Steps to run the code
  python totogram.py k